condo association insurance

 Single Entity Coverage

-This type of policy covers the structure of the building, as well as the original fixtures of individual units.
+This type of policy covers the building’s structure as well as the original fixtures in individual units.
 If an owner made an upgrade to the unit, single-entity insurance does not cover it.

 All-In or All-Inclusive Coverage